open-mmlab/mmsegmentation/docs/install.md

 Note:

-1. The git commit id will be written to the version number with step *d*, e.g. 0.5.0+c415a2e.
-The version will also be saved in trained models.
+1. The `version+git_hash` will also be saved in trained models meta, e.g. 0.5.0+c415a2e.

 2. When MMsegmentation is installed on `dev` mode, any local modifications made to the code will take effect without the need to reinstall it.